 Yes.
-We regularly work throughout Australia, the Pacific, Asia and Africa to name but a few locations.
+We regularly work internationally including in the Pacific, Asia and Africa in addition to working throughout Australia.

 Have you worked with project funders like the Department of Foreign Affairs and Trade, The United Nations Development Program and the Asian Development Bank?